-Ancestry Library is available only in the library and no library card is needed.
-Databases are worldwide and cover censuses, vital records, immigration records, family histories, court and legal documents, military records from the colonial to the Vietnam era; directories, photos, maps, and more.
+Ancestry Library Edition provides in-depth genealogical research tools.
+Their databases are worldwide and cover censuses, vital records, immigration records, family histories, court and legal documents, military records from the colonial to the Vietnam era; directories, photos, maps, and more.
+Ancestry Library Edition can only be accessed from within the library building.
 Search results can be sent to your home email.

 FirstSearch is a group of thirteen databases, some of which are available in full-text with images.
 The most popular of these is WorldCat, used for searching library materials worldwide.
 Searchable among some of the other databases are scholarly journals and Latin American journals in science and the humanities, government documents, papers and dissertations from worldwide conferences and the educational articles of ERIC.